Stoic Philosophy of Mind

 Dying is not the end of a person’s existence, according to the Stoics.
 Once the soul has separated from the body it maintains its own cohesion for a period of time.
 Chrysippus and Cleanthes disagreed regarding the fate of the soul after death.
 Cleanthes held that the souls of all men could survive until the conflagration, a time in which the divine fire totally consumes all matter.
 Chrysippus, on the other hand, held that only the souls of the wise are able to endure.
 The souls of the unwise will exist for a limited time before they are destroyed or reabsorbed into the cosmic pneuma.
 The souls of irrational beasts are destroyed with their bodies.
 In no case is there any indication that the survival of the soul after death had any direct benefit to the individual or that the Stoics used this as a motivator toward ethical or intellectual behavior.
 There is no heaven or hell in Stoicism; the time to live one’s life and to perfect one’s virtues is in the present.

 The pneuma of the soul has a specific structure which helps account for its capacities.
 The Stoics held that the soul consists of eight parts which are spatially recognized portions or streams of pneuma.
-The eight parts of the soul are the five senses (sight, vision, smell, taste, touch), the reproductive faculty, the speech faculty, and the central commanding faculty [hêgemonikon].
+The eight parts of the soul are the five senses (sight, hearing, smell, taste, touch), the reproductive faculty, the speech faculty, and the central commanding faculty [hêgemonikon].
 All of the parts of the soul can be seen as extensions of pneuma originating in the hêgemonikon.
 Several analogies were employed to explain the structure of the soul: the soul is like an octopus, a tree, a spring of water, and even a spider’s web.
 The analogies of the octopus, tree, and spring emphasize the unity of the soul and the idea that the individual powers or faculties are rooted in or sprout from the hêgemonikon in the heart.
 The Stoics, like Aristotle and Praxagoras of Cos, believed that the cognitive center is in the chest and not the head.
 These analogies are also consistent with Stoic views on embryological development; for the Stoics recognized that the heart is the first functioning organ of the fetus and held that the pneuma of the soul begins in the heart of the fetus and extends through the body, refining its powers as the fetus grows.
 The powers of sense perception, speech, and reproduction are extensions of the pneuma of the hêgemonikon which reaches its mature state as the child approaches adulthood.

 Some have compared the Stoic contrast between the commanding faculty and the distal faculties to the modern distinction between the central and peripheral nervous systems.
 This comparison can be justified by the fact that the Stoics held that the higher cognitive functions and all cognitive experience take place exclusively in the hêgemonikon .
 While Aristotle seemed to be comfortable with attributing the experience of touch to the flesh and sight to the eyes, the Stoics tell us that the senses merely report the information to the central faculty where it is experienced and processed.